To learn who your grant manager is for each grant , go to eGrants and select the “My. tab for contact information.

 When reporting Overtime expenses for a border security or preparedness grant on an FSR you must complete and upload a Personnel Overtime Summary Form for each overtime line item.
 (Under “Forms”)

 Determination of costs.
-Personnel costs must be based on records that accurately reflect the work performed (grant and non-grant), actual cost paid out (wages, bonuses, overtime, etc. as well as, employer paid taxes and fringe benefits), and comply with the established policies and practices of the organization and the grant.
+Personnel costs must be based on records that accurately reflect the work performed (grant and non-grant), actual cost paid out (wages, overtime, etc. as well as, employer paid taxes and fringe benefits), and comply with the established policies and practices of the organization and the grant.

 100% on a single grant.
 Employees working solely (100% of their time) on a single grant must certify (via employee effort certification form, timesheet, or time and activity reports) that the employee worked solely on that grant project.
 If via certification, it is recommended that this form be prepared on a semi-annual basis and be applicable to the grant period.
-If via timesheet or time and activity reports, the certification should appear on every such applicable form.
+If via timesheet or time and activity reports, the certification should appear on every applicable form.

 Less than 100% on a single grant.
-Any employee who is not working solely on the grant (i.e. works on more than one grant, a grant and non-grant activity, an indirect cost activity and a direct cost activity, two or more indirect activities which are allocated using different allocation bases, or an unallowable activity and a direct or indirect grant activity) must keep time and activity reports recording all hours worked and allocated by funding source (regardless of internal policy, this requirement also applies to exempt employees when they are less than 100% funded).
-(See “Grantee Personnel Time and Activity Report Requirements.”)
+Any employee who is not working solely on the grant (e.g. works on more than one grant, a grant and non-grant activity, an indirect cost activity and a direct cost activity, two or more indirect activities which are allocated using different allocation bases, or an unallowable activity and a direct or indirect grant activity) must keep time and activity reports recording all hours worked and allocated by funding source (regardless of internal policy, this requirement also applies to exempt employees when they are less than 100% funded).
+(See “Grantee Personnel Time and Activity Report Requirements”).
 These reports should be developed to coincide with each pay period (preferably) or at minimum monthly.

 Documentation.
 All timekeeping records (timesheets, time and activity reports and certifications) must be signed (manually or electronically) by the employee and a supervisory official having firsthand knowledge of the work performed, and the documentation must be incorporated into grantee’s official records.
 Grantees must have written procedures in place when the agency allows employees and/or supervisors to sign documents electronically.
 Salaries and wages of employees used in meeting cost sharing or matching requirements on Federal awards must be supported in the same manner as salaries and wages claimed for reimbursement from Federal awards.